Hurricane Sandy Facts, Damage and Economic Impact

 How Bad Was Hurricane Sandy?

-Sandy closed the New York Stock Exchange, the first time in 27 years since Hurricane Gloria.
-Even the electronic exchanges, based in New Jersey, were closed so as not to endanger the workers there.
+Sandy closed the New York Stock Exchange (NYSE) for the first time in 27 years since Hurricane Gloria.
 The exchanges were also closed on Tuesday, the first two-day closure due to weather since 1888.

 What Made Sandy So Bad

 Four factors occurred at once, making Sandy more damaging than a typical tropical storm.

 - Although the wind speed was at a Category 1 level of 80 miles per hour, the pressure was more like a Category 3 hurricane.